punchplatform/starters/custom_nodes/java/README.md

 A zip archive is generated as `target/punchline-java-starter-kit-1.0.0.zip`.

-You simply have to upload it to the Punch Artifacts Server using this command:
+You have to upload it to the Punch Artifacts Server using this command:

 ```sh
 make upload-artifact ARTIFACT_SERVER_UPLOAD_URL="http://artifacts-server.kooker:4245/v1/artifacts/upload"
 ```

 Start your punchline on Kubernetes:

 ```sh
 kubectl apply -f punchline.yaml
 ```